reinhurd/online-lists/README.md

 #### Work in progress

+- Add a logic to add as a last line to a file
 - Create a csv worker
 - Add a reading and writing logic
 - Add deployment logic